verizonlabs/hydrogen/README.md

 Example of a valid task that launches onto the CNI network "internal-network" and sleeps for 500 seconds.
 It uses 0.1 CPU's, 32MB of RAM and 1024MB of disk.
- It will run 5 instances, and will launch on unique agentID's.
+ It will run 5 instances and will launch on unique agents.
 <pre><code>
 [{
   "name": "test-app",